STARS AND SOIL: CHAPTER TWO

 How much was Brenna’s life worth?

 That waiting harbored a thousand thoughts.
-If they are coming here, and meeting with the upper echelons, and in such settings… They had reconsidered wwhomto station in Eoi.
+If they are coming here, and meeting with the upper echelons, and in such settings… They have reconsidered who to station in Eoi.
 She had gotten used to living here, used to the way people talked, lived, and thought.

 With the friendship she had found in Diarmuid, she had noticed herself no longer depressed.
 Since she had met him last winter, Diarmuid had introduced her to many other people, equal parts potential friends and potential business opportunities.
 She could introduce her fathers to him, introduce them to all of her new professional relations, and then…